-Here $\nsigma$ denotes the interface normal vector and $\mathbf{\tau}$ is a vector tangential to the interface \revgen{and normal to the contact line} (see Section~\ref{sec:mathematical_model} for more details).
-Notably, when applied to the full two-phase flow problem, assuming sufficient regularity of the solution, Equation~\eqref{eqn:contact-angle-evolution-equation} implies that $\dthetad$ is proportional to the derivative in the direction normal to the wall of a tangential velocity component.
-In other words, \eqref{eqn:contact-angle-evolution-equation} predicts an ``apparent perfect slip'' at the moving contact line if the contact angle does not change in time, i.e.\ if $\dthetad=0$.
+Here $\nsigma$ denotes the interface normal vector and $\mathbf{\tau}$ is the unit vector tangential to the interface \revgen{and normal to the contact line} (see Section~\ref{sec:mathematical_model} for more details). \secondrev{Notably, when applied to the full two-phase flow problem (assuming sufficient regularity of the solution) Equation~\eqref{eqn:contact-angle-evolution-equation} can be used to show that $\dthetad$ is proportional to the tangential component of the shear stress that also appears in the Navier slip condition (see \eqref{eqn:theta_dot_relation} in Section \ref{sec:mathematical_model}).
+In particular, this shear stress component vanishes if the contact angle does not change in time, i.e.\ in a quasi-steady state.} In other words, \eqref{eqn:contact-angle-evolution-equation} predicts an ``apparent perfect slip'' at the moving contact line if $\dthetad=0$.
 Indeed, indications of a vanishing shear stress in the vicinity of the contact line have been observed in molecular dynamics (MD) simulations by \cite{Thompson1989} and others.
-We will see below, that perfect slip in the sense of vanishing shear-stress is possible within the GNBC model which makes the model consistent with equation~\eqref{eqn:contact-angle-evolution-equation}.
-On the other hand, \cite{Fricke2019,Fricke2020a} showed that the Navier slip model \eqref{eqn:intro-navier-slip} with a contact angle boundary condition like \eqref{eqn:linear_response_theory} is not consistent with \eqref{eqn:contact-angle-evolution-equation} and regular solutions, if they exist, show an unphysical behavior.\\ \\ The ``Generalized Navier Boundary Condition'' (GNBC) was first described by \cite{Qian2003,Qian2006,Qian2006a} in the context of diffuse interface models \revgen{and molecular dynamics}.
+We will see that perfect slip in the sense of vanishing shear stress is possible within the GNBC model, which makes the model consistent with equation~\eqref{eqn:contact-angle-evolution-equation}.
+On the other hand, \cite{Fricke2019} and \cite{Fricke2020a} showed that the Navier slip model \eqref{eqn:intro-navier-slip} with a contact angle boundary condition like \eqref{eqn:linear_response_theory} is not consistent with \eqref{eqn:contact-angle-evolution-equation} and regular solutions, if they exist, show an unphysical behavior.\\ \\ The ``Generalized Navier Boundary Condition'' (GNBC) was first described by \cite{Qian2003,Qian2006,Qian2006a} in the context of diffuse interface models \revgen{and molecular dynamics}.
 The key idea of the GNBC is to introduce the \emph{uncompensated Young stress} as an additional force density into the constitutive relation \eqref{eqn:intro-navier-slip}.
 So, in this model, the slip velocity relative to the solid surface is a result of a balance between a sliding friction force, the viscous stress and the uncompensated Young stress.
 In a sharp interface and sharp contact line formulation, the GNBC can be written as (see \revone{\cite{Ren2007}}, \cite{Gerbeau2009})